thetrime/smart-puck/README.md

    * pip

 # Installation
-A shell script is available for bash users. `mpremote cp *.py :` doesn't work on Windows.
+A shell script is available for bash users. (`mpremote cp *.py :` doesn't work on Windows).
 A workaround is to stop using Windows.

+You can install it by just running `./install.sh` after plugging in your pico.
+Note that you also have to flash the Micropython firmware to it first.

 That's it.
 Reboot and it's ready!